KumarHX/Agent007/docs/final.md

 c(n) = sum of the distance of all the items for a given path <br>
 h(n) = minimum distance item from the current position <br>
 <br>
-This hueristic builds seperate paths depending on the lowest cost path/item option to pick up a given time.
+This heuristic builds seperate paths depending on the lowest cost path/item option to pick up a given time.
 When any path has been fully expanded out (every node visited) that path is returned as the optimal solution.
 This slows down computation from BFS as every single full path does not neccasarily need to be expanded.

 **Heuristic #2**: